innogames/serveradmin/docs/extending.rst

 Setting up the Database
 -----------------------

-You would need a PostgreSQL database to run the application.
+Make sure you use at least the same release of postgresql like serveradmin You would need a PostgreSQL database to run the application.
 PostgreSQL usually comes by owned by the "postgres" user and the "ident" authentication enabled.
 This means that users on the local system can connect to the server